 The survey is divided into two questionnaires.
 One elicits information on biological diversity, markets and general socioeconomic information.
 The second one elicits information on dietary diversity for a mother and a child in the household.
+The questionnaires are provided in two additional files.
 Specific instructions to elicit the dietary diversity are provided in the specific questionnaire.